 What I’ve found is that I can use 6 tbs for this recipe and then I have just enough left over to also make some pumpkin chocolate chip cookies.

 I think I originally stumbled upon this pancake recipe on the Martha Stewart website years ago?
-And then I made some minor tweaks to the recipe based on the ingredients I normally have on hand.
+And then I made some minor tweaks to the recipe based on the ingredients I normally have on hand and my preferences (I don’t like pumpkin pie spice).

 Also, for anyone who doesn’t typically drink normal cow’s milk, I will say that I have successfully made this with almond milk and it’s still great.